JakeBGitHub/RickandMortyWebApp/README.md

 **Testing your knowledge of the Rick and Morty show**:
 `@app.route('/test_your_knowledge', methods=['GET'])`

-Generates the image of randomly a selected character from the catalogue and then gives you the option to reveal the stats by utilising the external Rick and Morty API (https://rickandmortyapi.com/documentation/).
+Generates the image of a randomly selected character from the catalogue and then gives the option to reveal the stats by utilising the external Rick and Morty API (https://rickandmortyapi.com/documentation/).

 One can make a GET request to the https://www.rickandmortyapp.co.uk/test_your_knowledge and click the "Generate" button and then click the "REVEAL STATS!" button.
 Or one can use the curl command: